Multi-touch: Applications

 Apple has retailed and distributed numerous products using multi-touch technology, most prominently including its iPhone smartphone and iPad tablet.
-Additionally, Apple also holds several patents related to the implementation of multi-touch in user interfaces, however the legitimacy of some patents has been disputed.
-Apple additionally attempted to register "Multi-touch" as a trademark in the United Stateshowever its request was denied by the United States Patent and Trademark Office because it considered the term generic.
+Additionally, Apple also holds several patents related to the implementation of multi-touch in user interfaces, but the legitimacy of some patents has been disputed.
+Apple additionally attempted to register "Multi-touch" as a trademark in the United Statesits request was denied by the United States Patent and Trademark Office because it considered the term generic.

 Multi-touch sensing and processing occurs via an ASIC sensor that is attached to the touch surface.
 Usually, separate companies make the ASIC and screen that combine into a touch screen; conversely, a touchpad's surface and ASIC are usually manufactured by the same company.
 There have been large companies in recent years that have expanded into the growing multi-touch industry, with systems designed for everything from the casual user to multinational organizations.

 It is now common for laptop manufacturers to include multi-touch touchpads on their laptops, and tablet computers respond to touch input rather than traditional stylus input and it is supported by many recent operating systems.

 A few companies are focusing on large-scale surface computing rather than personal electronics, either large multi-touch tables or wall surfaces.
 These systems are generally used by government organizations, museums, and companies as a means of information or exhibit display.